 The Sunscreen Film Festival is organized and presented by the Sunscreen Film Society., a nonprofit 501(c)(3) charity dedicated to education, economic development, informing the public about the art of visual storytelling, enhancing opportunities for local filmmakers to develop their craft and art, and increasing the public’s awareness and support of local filmmaking as a cultural and economic asset.

-The Sunscreen Film Festival has grown from its first festival in a local art gallery with 300 attendees in 2006 to an internationally recognized event with an annual attendance of over 3000 in St. Petersburg, FL and Los Angeles, CA. The festival has come to be known for its commitment to diversity (in 2019 50% of films were by women); for taking chances on creative, edgy films; and for being a filmmakers film festival.
+The Sunscreen Film Festival has grown from its first festival in a local art gallery in 2006 to an internationally recognized event in St. Petersburg, FL and Los Angeles, CA. The festival has come to be known for its commitment to diversity (in 2020 50% of films were by women); for taking chances on creative, edgy films; and for being a filmmakers film festival.
 Celebrating diversity is a core value of the city and the festival seeks each year to showcase that value.

 One aspect that makes Sunscreen unique is our celebrities and special guests take part in workshops, classes, or other events that supports the festival’s mission.
 Everyone that attends Sunscreen is accessible and easy to interact with.
 Many filmmakers love the collegial atmosphere during the festival and appreciate the chance to learn from one another.
-Sunscreen provides 3 days of workshops while movies are screening.
+Sunscreen provides around a dozen workshops during the festival each year.